What Is A CCJ? An In-Depth Guide to County Court JudgementsOctober 30, 2021

 What happens if I don’t pay a CCJ?

 If you fail to pay the CCJ or seek a stay of execution, the creditor may ask for court action.

-You could receive a high court writ warrant of control, authorising bailiffs to seize possessions if you don’t repay the debt within seven days.
+You could receive a high court writ warrant of control, authorising bailiffs to seize possessions if you don’t repay money owed within seven days.
 Read more about what a high court writ is and what your options are if you receive one.

 Bailiffs will aim to take high value items to sell at auction, unless you make a payment offer which they accept.